1. Budget Direct Insurance

 Step 2: Download the Touch 'n Go eWallet

-Whilst waiting for your confirmation email, download and set up your Touch 'n Go eWallet, which is available at both Apple and Google App stores.
-This Touch 'n Go eWallet will be useful as it is linked to the VEP-RFID tag upon collection.
-In addition, you can use the eWallet to reload your Touch ‘n Go Card, so that it automatically pays your road charge for entry to Malaysia.
+While waiting for your confirmation email, download and set up your Touch 'n Go eWallet, which is available at both Apple and Google App stores.
+This Touch ‘n Go eWallet will be useful as it is linked to the VEP-RFID tag upon collection.
+In addition, you can use the eWallet to reload your Touch ‘n Go Card, so that it automatically pays your road charge for entry to Malaysia and road tolls.

 For Singaporeans, you should choose NRIC as the ID type in the Touch 'n Go eWallet.
-For foreigners, you should choose Passport as the ID type.
+Those without Singapore passports should choose Passport as the ID type.

 Citations